Britosl1/react-native-memory-game/README.md

 ## Overview

 This is a simple Memory Game made in React Native.
-It uses React Native, TypeScript, React Navigation, Asyncstorage and Jest for tests.
+It uses React Native, TypeScript, React Navigation, Styled Components, Asyncstorage and Jest for tests.

 ## Instalation